sysadmin-as-a-service/sysadmin-blog/content/articles/login-to-storefront-with-curl.md

 title: "Login to Storefront with cURL"
 date: "2015-08-30"
 published: true
+description: 'Automate user logons using the Storefront API'
 ---

 This is the project that made me want to start documenting some of my scripts & discoveries.